dig Command in Linux: DNS Lookup

 ;; MSG SIZE rcvd: 70

-Query a Record Type
+Query Record Types

 To get a list of all the address(es) for a domain name, use the a option: